Aroosa-Github/leaflet-challenge/README.md

 Leaflet-Step-2

 Adding layer controls to our map.
+Click on the link below:

 http://127.0.0.1:5500/leaflet-challenge/Leaflet-Step-2/index.html